 The Centre publishes pre-enrolment information for all students during Session 2.
-Pre-enrolment forms are made available to all students during Session 2, on a date specified by the Centre and these forms will be processed in order of their receipt.
+Pre-enrolment forms are made available to all students at the end of Session 2 and these forms will be processed in order of their receipt.

 Places are reserved for new students to ensure that they have the same range of subjects available to them.